 - If the number is between -2.25 and -5.00, you have moderate nearsightedness.

-- If the number is lower than -5.00, you have high nearsightedness.
+- If the number is higher than -5.00, you have high nearsightedness.

 For the farsightedness, you can refer to the follows:

 - If the number is between +0.25 and +2.25, you have mild farsightedness.

 - If the number is between +2.25 and +5.00, you have moderate farsightedness.

 - If the number is higher than +5.00, you have high farsightedness.

 The CYL number stands for astigmatism.
 The larger this number is, the more significant the level of astigmatism is.
 More significant astigmatism can mean a greater effect on your unassisted vision quality.

 If you have a cylinder number, you will have an axis number.
 This is only an angular measurement of astigmatism and does not directly effect vision quality.